Concentration on submanifolds of positively curved homogeneous spaces: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank Vitali Milman for the precious discussion that led to an improvement of the introduction and the bibliography.
-The author is also thankful to Emanuele Casini, Fabio Cavalletti, Alessandro Ghigi, Bo'az Klartag, Stefano Pigola and Giuseppe Savaré, for reading an earlier version of this paper and suggesting improvements.
-This work was partially supported by GNAMPA–INDAM.
+The author is also thankful to Emanuele Casini and Stefano Pigola for reading an earlier version of the paper and suggesting some improvements.
+This work is partially supported by GNAMPA–INDAM Project 2019 (Italy) ``Trasporto Ottimo per Dinamiche con Interazione''.